 Commercial & Utility scale batteries

-In addition LG chem have publicised a range of ‘Power modules’ which are designed for high output short duration situations (less than 1 hour).
-These would be ideal for commercial installations where ‘peak lopping’ (also known as peak shaving) is required to maintain power draw from the mains below a preset level.
+LG chem have a range of ‘Power modules’ designed for high output short duration applications (less than 1 hour) which are ideal for commercial installations where ‘peak lopping’ (also known as peak shaving) is required to maintain power draw from the mains below a preset level.
 This reduces strain on the electricity network and eliminates the extremely high usage charges associated with peak demand that cannot always be reliability sustained by the mains supply.

 The large scale storage systems can also be utilised by utility companies to help balance the electricity grid during peak times and of course help with the transition to a renewable energy power grid.